BlockstreamResearch/bip-frost-dkg/README.md

 all participants run the identical code and send messages at the same steps.

 ![The diagram shows the message flow between a participant and a coordinator.
-The first of two phases "Generation of host public keys" involves the participant invoking the function hostpubkey with parameter seed and sending the returned hostpubkey to the coordinator.
+The first of two phases named "Generation of host public keys" involves the participant invoking the function hostpubkey with parameter seed and sending the returned hostpubkey to the coordinator.
-The second phase "Session" is initiated by the coordinator sending hostpubkeys and t to the participant.
+The second phase named "Session" is initiated by the coordinator sending hostpubkeys and the threshold t to the participant.
 The participant invokes participant_step1 and sends the returned pmsg1 to the coordinator.
 The coordinator invokes coordinator_step1 and sends the returned cmsg1 to the participant.
 The participant invokes participant_step2 and sends the returned pmsg2 to the coordinator.